February 7th, 2022 | Alla Schay, General Manager, Sterling - Industrials, Government & Education

 While you probably conduct regular employee surveys to get valuable feedback on what’s working, make sure to follow up on your feedback.
 Actionable responses such as policy changes, trial periods and brainstorming sessions can all go a long way toward creating and continuously improving upon a great company culture.

 Naturally, everyone has the same fundamental need to feel safe at home and at work.
 As we all know, the pandemic introduced a host of new safety requirements, with many employers taking concrete actions to reduce the likelihood of contracting the virus, including training, protective equipment, and emergency preparedness measures.
 An equally critical step is making sure you are only employing those who meet your desired qualifications after a thorough background screening process.
-This typically includes criminal records, employment and education verification, and drug screening.
+This typically includes criminal background checks, employment and education verification, and pre employment drug test.
 Depending on the role, a background screening check may also include fit-for-duty exams, additional health screenings, and job-specific requirements like motor vehicle record checks.

 2. Build a Strong Reputation in the Communities You Serve

 Brand perception is another major factor related to a strong company culture.
 Satisfied employees will happily act as your brand ambassadors, proudly telling people where they work, both in their face-to-face interactions and online.
 For example you’ll see them wearing tee-shirts and hats with your company logo at baseball games and Happy Hour.
 This positive buzz can lead even more people to want to work for you, attending job fairs, responding to job postings, and proactively reaching out on your website’s “Careers” page.
 Community relations and targeted sponsorships can also be important to your brand perception.